stevensio123/portfolio/README.md

 ## Projects

-### Meta-Kaggle Hackathon - Results Expected on August [(Kaggle Notebook)](https://www.kaggle.com/code/stevensio/following-kagglers-from-first-steps-to-success)
+### Meta-Kaggle Hackathon - Results Expected on August [(Kaggle Notebook)](https://www.kaggle.com/code/stevensio/kaggle-journeys-cohorts-and-competition-shifts)
-Used SQL and Python to identify factors driving Kaggle user success, including early wins, sustained participation, and submission frequency.
-Explored competition trends and user preferences across segments.
-Created interactive Plotly visualizations and trained a decision tree for exploratory analysis.
+A comprehensive analysis of Kaggle competition trends from 2019 to 2024, combining time-series, cohort and cross-sectional methods to uncover shifts in user behavior, submission patterns, performance tiers, and the growing influence of solo participation, Playground competitions, entry-level GPU use, and faster submission cycles.

 ---